community-led-design/kit/src/resources/facilitation-for-creativity.md

 ---
 title: Facilitation for Creativity
-metaImage: /assets/media/img_2580.jpg
+metaImage: /assets/media/img_2571.jpg
 metaImageAlt: >-
-  A photo looking down onto a desktop filled with paper, colourful sticky notes, colourful stickers, pencils, pipe cleaners, a tablet, and showing the hands of three people sitting side by side, two of whom are holding a pen or pencil.
+  A photo looking down onto a desktop filled with paper, colourful sticky notes, colourful stickers, pencils, pipe cleaners, and the arms and hands of severl participants who are writing or playing with the materials.
 type: Guide
 buildingBlock: Facilitation
 ---